fredrikaverpil/creosote/README.md

 The creosote tool will first scan the given python file(s) for all its imports.
 Then it fetches all dependency names (from the dependencies spec file).
 Finally, all imports are associated with their corresponding dependency name (requires the virtual environment for resolving).
 If a dependency does not have any imports associated, it is considered unused.

+See the `main` function in [`cli.py`](https://github.com/fredrikaverpil/creosote/blob/main/src/creosote/cli.py) for a terse overview of the logic.

 ### 😤 Known limitations

 - `importlib` imports are not detected by the AST parser (a great first contribution for anyone inclined 😄, reach out or start [here](https://github.com/fredrikaverpil/creosote/blob/72d4ce0a8a983725a704decce9083702aa2312cc/src/creosote/parsers.py#L138-L156)).